cs1302uga/cs1302-ce15/README.md

 ### Exercise Steps

 1. Examine the generic static `checkNull` method in the `cs1302.Utility` class.
+Yes, this is what the code at the end of the first checkpoint in the previous exercise should have looked like.

-   1. What is the name of the generic type parameter?
+   1. What is the complete signature for this method?
-   1. What is the minimum number of parameters that can be used when invoking this method?
+   1. Why is a `@SafeVarargs` annotation needed?
-      Provide an example.
+   1. Suppose you want to parameterize `T` (i.e., replace it with some specific type).
-   1. What kind of references are allowed for the variadic parameter of this method?
+      What requirement must that type satisfy?
-      Be descriptive.
+   1. What other questions do you have related to this method?

 1. Create and checkout a branch called `driver` to perform the work related to this checkpoint.
 You can do this using